mozilla-l10n/styleguides/docs/guidelines/outline.md

 ## Formality and tone

 	Who is the target user for this project and what is their background?
-Describe briefly the users from your locale.
-If the type of user from one project to another will vary, indicate so here.

 		Describe briefly the users from your locale.
 If the type of user from one project to another will vary, indicate so here.